 Girton has a longstanding tradition in the study of the law and is proud of its immensely distinguished alumni in this field.
 Girton lawyers have always been pioneers.
 To mention but a few, the College Visitor, Baroness Brenda Hale, was the first female justice of the Supreme Court, and the first female President of the Supreme Court; Lady Mary Arden of Heswall – now a justice of the Supreme Court – was the first female High Court Judge to be assigned to the Chancery Division; Dame Elizabeth Gloster was the first female judge appointed to the Commercial Court and was later made a Lady Justice of Appeal and Dame Rosalyn Higgins was the first woman to become the President of the International Court of Justice.

 The college has a large and friendly community of lawyers, both at undergraduate and graduate level.
 Dr Stephanie Palmer is a University Senior Lecturer and supervises in Constitutional Law and Human Rights Law.
 Dr Stelios Tofaris is a University Lecturer and supervises in Civil Law, Tort Law and Contract Law.
 In 2018, he was awarded a Pilkington Prize by the University for excellence in teaching.
 Dr Shona Wilson Stark is a University Lecturer and supervises in Constitutional Law and Administrative Law.
+Mr Tom Hawker-Dawson is the Brenda Hale Fellow and is an Affiliated Lecturer, supervising in Criminal Law in addition to Criminology, Sentencing and the Penal System.
 Excellence in teaching is a priority for all Girton law fellows and we form strong bonds with our students which continue well beyond the end of their time in Girton.

 We are fortunate to attract excellent law candidates and we provide not only a thriving academic environment but also the encouragement and support which we believe are vital to allow students to blossom and reach their full potential.
 We want them to remember Girton not only as a place where they received a first class legal education but also somewhere where they were happy and where they felt confident and valued.
 In recognition of academic excellence, the Mary Arden Prize in Law is awarded annually to the final year student who achieved the best overall results.